simonellie/my-aws-modern-application-workshop/README.md

 ## Module 2

 For full time I follow instructions available in [module-2 explain] page.
+There're some script I used for help me in configuration (look at .sh files inside of module-2 folder).

 <!-- here all links used in the document, please! -->